LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment2/task-one/_index.md

 weight = 1
 +++

 This first task of this assignment is to perform some exploratory data analysis!
-You should feel comfortable beginning this task after you have completed [Chapter 14: Exploratory Data Analysis with Pandas]({{< relref "../../../eda-with-pandas/_index.md" >}})
+You should feel comfortable beginning this task after you have completed [Chapter 14: Exploratory Data Analysis with Pandas]({{% relref "../../../eda-with-pandas/_index.md" %}}).